near/docs/docs/concepts/new-to-near.md

 sidebar_label: New to NEAR?
 ---

 Welcome!
-This page is your map for getting to know the NEAR platform.

 If you have questions along the way, join our community on [Discord](http://near.chat/) and reach out!
 We're here to help.

 ## What is NEAR? {#what-is-near}